ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 ## Subnet Configs

-It is possible to provide parameters for subnets.
-Parameters here apply to all chains in the specified subnets.
-Subnet Configs are chain-agnostic, not just for EVM Subnet.
+Parameters for Subnet Configs must be specified with a `{subnetID}.json` config file under `--subnet-config-dir`.
+AvalancheGo loads configs for subnets specified in `--whitelisted-subnet` parameter.
 See [here](../nodes/maintain/avalanchego-config-flags.md#subnet-configs) for more info.

+Parameters specified in the Subnet Configs apply to all chains in the specified subnet.
+They are are chain-agnostic, not just for EVM Subnet.

-You can customize your subnet by setting parameters for the following:
+A subnet can customized by setting parameters for the following:

 * [Validator-only communication to create a private subnet](../nodes/maintain/avalanchego-config-flags#validatoronly-bool)
 * [Consensus](../nodes/maintain/avalanchego-config-flags#consensus-parameters)
 * [Gossip](../nodes/maintain/avalanchego-config-flags#gossip-configs)

-An example config file is:
+Here is an example config file:

 ```json
 {